CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 7 - Parallax.md

 s &= \rho \sin(\phi')
 \end{align}
 ```
 Because $\Theta_L$ is the right ascension of the local meridian.
-Then, given that the true cartesian equatorial coordinates of a celestial body is $(x, y, z)$, we can calculate its apparent cartesian equatorial coordinates $(x', y', z')$ by:
+Then, given that the true cartesian coordinates of a celestial body is $(x, y, z)$, we can calculate its apparent cartesian coordinates $(x', y', z')$ by:
 ```math
 (x', y', z') = (x - p, y - q, z - s) \tag{7.11}
 ```
 Which can be turned back into spherical coordinates and then be used to calculate the phenomena detailed in chapter $6$.\
-Naturally, if one is given the apparent equatorial coordinates then the true coordinates are:
+Naturally, if one is given the apparent coordinates then the true coordinates are:
 ```math
 (x, y, z) = (x' + p, y' + q, z' + s) \tag{7.12}
 ```